PowerDNS/pdns/docs/backends/geoip.rst

   :records: Records for this domain.
             Each subkey must be a fully qualified name, under which an array of records follows.
             Every record is then keyed by its type (e.g. ``a``, ``txt``) and a type may exist more than once.
-            The content for this record may then be confgured as the value.
+            The content for this record may then be configured as the value.
             However, a record can alternatively have one or more subkeys:

             :content: The content of the record.